taniwha/Extraplanetary-Launchpads/GameData/ExtraplanetaryLaunchpads/README.txt

 To build a craft, you need the RocketParts resource plus any Fuel etc the craft contains.
 Partial fuel fills are allowed.

-RocketParts, Metal and Ore containers are included, courtesy of Grey's HexCans.
+RocketParts, Metal and MetalOre containers are included, courtesy of Grey's HexCans.

 Please report all issues at https://github.com/skykooler/Extraplanetary-Launchpads/issues